 The tradition of offering Masses for others, particularly the dead, originates in the very early Church.
 Mass intentions refer to the particular purpose for which a specific Mass is offered.
 This may be to honor God or thank him for blessings received.
-But technically a Mass intention means that the sacrifice is offered for some person(s) living or dead.
+But usually a Mass intention indicates that the sacrifice is offered for some person(s) living or dead.

 The intention can be for the Souls in Purgatory, in remembrance of a deceased loved one, for someone who is sick, as a birthday remembrance, in thanksgiving for a special intention or healing, or perhaps in celebration of a wedding anniversary.